(APM TMB) LZOS 175 Review

 On one magical, misty January night I went out expecting not much, but was met with stars that were absolutely steady.
 The seeing was, for perhaps half an hour, almost perfectly still before fog rolled in off the Bay and spoiled it all.
 At 467x, Mars was full of detail and the TMB175 felt like it would take even more magnification.
 Solis Lacus stood out like a big eye, with fingers of albedo detail reaching up from the south pole to the east and Mare Acidalium in the north split up into fine shadings that were impossible to sketch.
 In good seeing, exploring the Red Planet becomes a real and exciting prospect with the TMB 175.

-Six months after the 2016 opposition, with Jupiter low in the dusk sky and just 4.6 arcseconds across, I got a perfectly clean view showing some albedo detail with a 5mm TMB Monocentric.
+Six months after the 2016 opposition, with Mars low in the dusk sky and just 4.6 arcseconds across, I got a perfectly clean view showing some albedo detail with a 5mm TMB Monocentric.

 I am no expert planetary sketcher, but here are some of my many attempts on Mars: